Built by Flowdesk — ex‑FlowCrypt (iOS + Chrome Ext.). Privacy apps, E2EE systems, native & mobile.See workcontact@flowdesk.tech

 What does your server see for a local vault?+

 Essentially nothing that relates to the vault itself.
 The URL /local/<uuid>is just a client-side route; the UUID is generated in your browser, never posted back, and the Next.js server doesn't know which file (if any) it corresponds to.
 Your browser never uploads the ciphertext or the file name to us.
-The one caveat is the editor chrome: if you use server-dependent features while a local vault is open — time-locked notes composition, Encrypted Send — those specific flows still talk to our backend for their own documents (a time-locked capsule, a send record), same as they would from a hosted vault.
+The one caveat is the editor chrome: if you use server-dependent features while a local vault is open — time-locked notes composition, Encrypted Send, Encrypted File Send — those specific flows still talk to our backend for their own documents (a time-locked capsule, a send record, a file-send ciphertext object), same as they would from a hosted vault.
 They never see your local vault's plaintext or ciphertext.

 Which browsers support local vaults?+